protocol/nft-website/docs/tutorial/end-to-end-experience.md

 ### Mint an NFT

 Once you have the local Ethereum network and IPFS daemon running, minting an NFT is incredibly simple.
-Just specify what you want to _tokenize_, the name of the NFT, then add a description to tell users what the NFT is for.
+Just specify what you want to _tokenize_, give the NFT a name, and add a description to tell users what the NFT is for.

 #### Create something to mint

 First, let's create something to mint.
-NFTs have a huge range of use-cases, and you can mint whatever you want!
-For this example, we're going to create a ticket for a flight to the moon!
+NFTs have a huge range of use cases, and you can mint whatever you want!
+For this example, we're going to create a ticket for a flight to the moon.

 1. Create a file called `flight-to-the-moon.txt`: